ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/Galil.md

 This is configured using PVs of the form `MTR0101_MOT_ENC_SYNC_TOL_SP`.
 If the drift between the motor and encoder exceeds the limit defined by this PV, then the motor position will be resynced to the encoder readback just before a move.
 The drift is available in PVs of the form `MTR0101_MTRENC_DRIFT`.
-For most axes, a setting equal to `ERES` is appropriate - this resyncs motor to encoder if they differ by more than one encoder pulse (which is the smallest increment accurately measurable).
+For most axes, a setting equal to `ERES` is appropriate - this re-syncs motor to encoder if they differ by more than one encoder pulse (which is the smallest increment accurately measurable).

 A [config checker test](https://github.com/ISISComputingGroup/InstrumentChecker) checks that the resync tolerance has